 The Smithsonian's commitment to conservation, research and education extends to its Conservation Biology Institute in nearby Front Royal, Virginia's 3,200-acre campus.
 More than 270 animals representing 20 species live on this campus, where scientists and animal care experts conduct veterinary and reproductive research to save wildlife and habitats.

-The Smithsonian's National Zoo and Conservation Biology Institute researchers also work in field stations around the world.
-More than 200 scientists and their partners in more than 30 countries create and share knowledge to aid in the survival and recovery of species and their habitats.
-Findings from these studies provide critical data for the management of captive populations and valuable insights for the conservation and management of wild populations.
+Smithsonian's National Zoo and Conservation Biology Institute researchers also work in field stations in more than 30 countries around the world.
+Alongside partners, they create and share knowledge to aid in the conservation and restoration of species and habitats.
+Findings from their studies provide critical data for the management of populations in human care, as well as valuable insights for the conservation and management of wild populations.

-While the federal appropriation funds approximately 70 percent of the Zoo’s operating budget, it only funds 50 percent of the Smithsonian's National Zoo and Conservation Biology Institute's capital budget and less than half of the research budget.
-Only through generous contributions can the Zoo build new animal habitats, develop educational programs, conduct and share vital research, train the next generation of global conservation leaders, and have the flexibility to take advantage of unexpected opportunities.
+While the federal appropriation funds approximately 70% of the Smithsonian's National Zoo and Conservation Biology Institute's operating budget, it only funds 50% of the capital budget and less than half of the research budget.
+Only through generous contributions can the Smithsonian's National Zoo and Conservation Biology Institute build new animal habitats, develop educational programs, conduct and share vital research, train the next generation of global conservation leaders, and have the flexibility to take advantage of unexpected opportunities.
 Learn how your support can help save species.

-The Smithsonian's National Zoo and Conservation Biology Institute is a long-standing accredited member of the Association of Zoos & Aquariums, the organization that determines modern zoological standards for its 200+ members.
-AZA accreditation certifies that the Zoo has met or exceeded the AZA’s standards for animal care, veterinary programs, conservation, education and safety.
+The Smithsonian's National Zoo and Conservation Biology Institute is a long-standing accredited member of the Association of Zoos & Aquariums, the organization that determines modern zoological standards for its 200-plus members.
+AZA accreditation certifies that the Zoo has met or exceeded AZA’s standards for animal care, veterinary programs, conservation, education and safety.